 from an alternate work location to the employee’s home.

 When travel is from an employee’s home to an alternate work location, or from an alternate work location to home, at a minimum, transportation expenses must be reimbursed using the lesser of 1) mileage between the employee’s home and the alternate work location or 2) mileage between the employee’s official station and the alternate work location, multiplied by the IRS mileage reimbursement rate.
 This reimbursement method is called the “lesser of mileage rule.”
 Agency management has the discretion to establish a reimbursement policy that provides for reasonable reimbursement of transportation expenses in excess of the amount calculated under the “lesser of rule.”

-Click here for examples of the application of the lesser of mileage rule.
+Click the below like for examples of the application of the lesser of mileage form. https://web.osc.state.ny.us/agencies/outreach/online_training/elearning_modules/1-TravelStatusandLesserofMileage.mp4

 When travel is between an employee’s official station and an alternate work location, or between two or more alternate work locations, transportation expenses must be reimbursed by payment for the actual mileage between such locations, multiplied by the IRS mileage reimbursement rate.

 Overnight Travel